rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 It is assumed that a deep neural network will learn the f(x) and e(x) functions together and so g(x) is the neural network.
 Unlike regular regression models which learn to predict y values given input values x.
 In PDF shaping, the neural net learns to predict probabilities given x inputs.
 Here given a range of values, the model you indicate the probability of that range.

-In an industrial process, you can learrn the shape of your real PDF function by comparing it to an ideal distribution function.
-This is called PDF shaping and it has many applications in stochastic control systems.

 The loss function you are trying to optimize is as follows: